Native Cone & Seed Collection in the Southwest USA

 Collection guides for foresters, botanists, restoration ecologists, and land managers

 When large-scale disturbances like fire, insects, or drought overwhelm a forest’s ability to recovery on its own, managers and landowners may decide to reforest critical areas.
-Such efforts require climatically suitable conifer tree seeds, such as ponderosa pine, for planting in the Southwest.
+Such efforts require climatically suitable conifer tree seeds, such as ponderosa pine and piñon pine, for planting in the Southwest.
 Deficits between seed collection and reforestation need are expected to increase, particularly as fires occur more frequently.
 Partners from across the western U.S. have been engaged in projects to increase capacity for dry conifer forest seed collection of crucial species.
-The Nature Conservancy of Colorado, Colorado Forest Restoration Institute, New Mexico Highlands University, and others have produced workshops, field guides and FAQs to assist those engaged in seed collection by providing practical information about ponderosa pine reproductive cycles, finding and collecting cones, and harvesting seeds.
+The Nature Conservancy of Colorado, Colorado Forest Restoration Institute, New Mexico Highlands University, and others have produced workshops, field guides and FAQs to assist those engaged in seed collection by providing practical information about ponderosa pine and piñon pine reproductive cycles, finding and collecting cones, and harvesting seeds.

 Resources: